MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 - **Lookup support** - Lookups are supported for the tables that are configured for mobile offline.
 All the tables participating in the lookup should also be configured for offline use.

 - **Notes on the Timeline control** - Notes on the Timeline control are available in offline mode.
 You can take pictures, read notes, and add/remove attachments in offline mode.
-You neet to add the 'Note' table using the 'Related rows only' option and the User (systemuser) in the Offline Profile.
+You neet to add the **Note** table using the **Related rows only** option and the User (systemuser) in the offline profile.

     > [!NOTE]
     > The **Date** field isn't available for mobile offline search.